-- 4.1.
-Effective July 1, 2019, employees in the bargaining unit will receive a 9% cost of living adjustment.
-Effective with the first full pay period in calendar year 2020, employees will receive a 4% cost of living adjustment.
-Effective with the first full pay period in calendar year 2021, employees will receive a 3% cost of living adjustment. - 4.2.
-Lodi has entered into a separate agreement with the California Nevada Joint Apprenticeship Training Committee ("JATC") to provide training for Electric Line Apprentices.
+- 4.1 Effective January 10, 2022, employees in the bargaining unit will receive a 5% a general wage adjustment.
+Effective with the first full pay period in calendar year 2023, employees will receive a 4% general wage adjustment.
+Effective with the first full pay period in calendar year 2024, employees will receive a 4% general wage adjustment. - 4.2 The classifications listed below shall receive additional wage adjustments of 2% effective January 10, 2022, a 1% wage adjustment effective with the first full pay period in calendar year 2023, and a 1% wage adjustment effective with the first full pay period in calendar year 2024: